DIET - EXERCISE - FITNESS For Life

 Yogurt is a terrific snack or part of a healthy meal and is a nutritional powerhouse, containing an excellent source of calcium (450 milligrams per cup) and protein (13 grams per cup).
 Choose yogurts with live and active cultures that are low-fat or nonfat without lots of extra sugar.
 Do pay close attention to the expiration date; live cultures do diminish in time.

-disease, but they are considered safe since the good bacteria are already a
+but they are considered safe since the good bacteria are already a part of

-part of the digestive system.
-They offer a quick and easy first line of
+the digestive system.
+They offer a quick and easy first line of defense along

 Managing Lactose Intolerance